vim-volt/volt/_docs/json-dsl.md

 * expression (only macro can treat this)

 But all values must be able to be serialized to JSON.
 Because AST of whole process is serialized and saved as a "transaction log file".

+NOTE: All macros has `$` prefixed name for readability.
+Macros are not saved in transaction log (expanded before saving).

 The process can be rolled back, when an error occur while the process, or user send SIGINT signal, or `volt history undo` command is executed.
 The transaction log file does not have ID but the saved directory `{id}` does:

 ```
 $VOLTPATH/trx/{id}/log.json